Last Updated on 17 February, 2021 by Veronica

 The mountains around Oatman are rich in gold, silver, and other minerals.
 When gold was selling for $ 20 an ounce (today, the price is between $ 1,400 and $ 1,500), miners pulled more than $ 36 million out of the mountains.

-In the late 19th and early 20th centuries, Oatman was a booming mining town with more than 10,000 residents, two banks, seven hotels, 20 bars, and a dozen other businesses.
+Oatman was a booming mining town in the late 19th and early 20th centuries with more than 10,000 residents, two banks, seven hotels, 20 bars, and a dozen other businesses.

 The miners were unable to deplete all of the gold, and the mines still operate profitably in the district, although the population has dropped to less than 200.

-Buy a souvenir from one of its stores
+Buy a Souvenir from One of its Stores

 In Oatman, you will find the most curious souvenir shops.
 You can buy biker gear, stuffed donkeys, and art made from different metals.
 And, of course, gold rush memorabilia.

-Have a beer at the Haunted Oatman Hotel
+Have a Beer at the Haunted Oatman Hotel

 Follow in the footsteps of Clark Gable and Carole Lombard, the famous actors who came here on their honeymoon, and have a drink at the old Oatman Hotel.